housten/OIDC-Demo/resume-instructions.md

 ## Next Steps to Complete
 Step 1: Deploy the API to AWS using a GitHub Workflow We'll make a new GitHub Actions workflow to:
-- Build and push the application to a Lambda function.
+- [x] Build and push the application to a Lambda function.
-- Do any necessary configuration for the API Gateway to be able to use the new Lambda function code.
+- [?]Do any necessary configuration for the API Gateway to be able to use the new Lambda function code.
-- Test each of the API endpoints to ensure they work as expected.

-Step 2: Test the Deployed API
+Step 2: Test the Deployed API using a GitHub Workflow We'll create another GitHub Actions workflow to:
-Once deployed, we'll:
-- Test the API endpoints using the Cognito tokens.
+- [x] Test the API endpoints.
-- Ensure authentication and authorization work as expected.
+- [ ] Ensure authentication and authorization work as expected.

 Step 3: Document the Process
-We'll finalize the `demo-instructions.md` file with all the steps needed.
+We'll finalize the `demo-instructions.md` file with all the steps relevant to setting up and applying OIDC in a simple application with AWS as the cloud provider.
+We will have one pipeline to show creating simple IAC actions, one for deploying the application to Lambda, and one for testing the deployed application.
+- [ ] Complete and polish the documentation for clarity and completeness.
+- [ ] Review the entire demo setup to ensure it is easy to follow for others.
+- [ ] Final review and testing of the entire demo process to ensure everything works smoothly.